 Truett Scholarships are approved and awarded to an applicant following admission (accepted and deposit submitted), based on the scholarship program and requirements for a given degree that academic year.
 This basis remains in effect throughout the program (M.Div.
-93 attempted hours, M.A.C.M.
+87 attempted hours, M.A.C.M.
 60 attempted hours, M.T.S.
 48 attempted hours) for students who remain in good standing and meet appropriate requirements within the Truett scholarship.
 Requirements provide that 1) all students file a Ministerial Vocation Update and 2) Baptist students file an annual church certification renewal form by March 1 prior to the upcoming academic year.
 This date is also a benchmark for all incoming summer and fall students to file their initial Church Certification form from their home church as it allows for all financial processes to be completed before bills are processed and due.

-Students are notified of attempted hours as they progress and complete their degree program.
-The Office of Scholarship Services at Truett Seminary is responsible for ensuring that appropriate scholarships cease at the 93-hour benchmark, including transfer hours.
-The exceptions to this benchmark are students who have been granted prior administrative approval or who have received correspondence from the Director of Student Services regarding special scholarships.
+The Office of Scholarship Services at Truett Seminary is responsible for ensuring that appropriate scholarships cease at the 87-hour benchmark, including transfer hours.
 In order to be aware of their scholarship status benchmarks, all students should confirm attempted, transferred, and earned hours from online resources following receipt of grades each semester.

 Prerequisite courses within concentrations with one or more credit hours will be assessed seminary tuition rate, yet are not awarded Truett scholarship funds.
-It is suggested that students plan for additional costs and contact Scholarship Services following registration and prior to billing by the University.
+It is suggested that students plan for additional costs and contact Scholarship Services following registration and prior to billing by the University (see page 34).